-The Flickr iPhone app is the most addictive app on my phone at the moment after Wanelo.
-The kind of app I’ll start using and then blissfully ignore text messages and the outside world until I get my fill.
+It's not very cool to say so but the Flickr iPhone app is the most addictive app on my phone at the moment after Wanelo.
+The kind of app I'll start using and then blissfully ignore text messages and the outside world until I get my fill.

 It's not because of the great photos my friends continue to upload there (Instagram owns that part of my brain now and isn't giving it back), but because of all the things collectors of vintage design, furniture, calculators, magazines, advertising, architecture, artwork, matchbooks, postcards, book covers, product packaging, candy and toys are sharing there.
 I don't use it to look at photos per se but objects.
 It's like the difference between inspirational images and products you can buy.
 An "upload-only Tumblr for collectors" was how I first thought to describe it (there's no reblogging).
 Now I'm realizing how similar the mobile experience is to Wanelo.